AmyShackles/Course_and_Book_Notes/DevOps/CS5SolutionGCP+Docker.md

 `kubectl get services`
 - get public IP of your service

-Question:
-Do we have 2 virtual PCs so to speak?
+###### Do we have 2 virtual PCs so to speak?

-Answer:
-Yes.
+##### Yes.
 We have deployed to a cluster that will create two pods where our app can live in those pods and it's using Docker to create the same environment for those pods.
 And then the load balancer is balancing traffic.

 Public IP address is now hosting web application
 - Can be aliased to a domain name of your choice